 Figure 2.
-Plastic mass in stomachs of fulmars from the Netherlands 1979-2019.
+Plastic and paraffin-like substance mass in stomachs of fulmars from the Netherlands 1979-2020.
 Shown by 5-year running averages, except all data combined for the early period 1979-1989.
 Data only shown where sample size over 40 stomachs.
-A: Data for all plastics combined visualising changes in arithmetic average mass ± se (grey diamonds), median mass (oranges squares) and geometric mean mass (green triangles); B: arithmetic mass data, split into user plastic (blue circles, left y-axis) and industrial plastic (red triangles, right y-axis).
+A: Data for all plastics combined visualising changes in arithmetic average mass ± se (grey diamonds), median mass (oranges squares) and geometric mean mass (green triangles).
+B: Arithmetic mass data, split into user plastic (blue circles, left yaxis) and industrial plastic (red triangles, right y-axis).
+C: Arithmetic mass ± se for paraffin-like substances (orange triangles).
 Data are visualized as running 5-year averages (i.e. data-points shift one year ahead at a time) and do not represent statistical trends.

-5.3 Trends
+4.3 Trends